overtane/udacity-carnd-p3/README.md

  angle = angle +  (pos * -camera_corr + camera_corr)
 ```

 The other question was, how to train for the recovery.
-Surprisingly only one epoch of 1/4 of the training data was needed.
+Surprisingly only one epoch and 1/4 of the training data was needed.
-This means that only 1/8 of left camera and 1/8 of right camera images was needed.
-In generator it is randomly selected
+- this is 1/8 of left camera and 1/8 of right camera images.
+It is randomly selected in the generator
-which camera image to use.
+which on of the side cameras to use.

 ## 6. Validating and Testing

-Validation data set was initially used for tracking how well augmented data matched to original data set, and which is the best training
+Initially, I used validation data set for tracking how well augmented data matched to original data set, and to find out which is the best training epoch.
-epoch.
 When image size was 90x270, randomly shifted crops were selected to validation data set.

 After moving to 90x320 images, no shifted images were used.
-Also, at this point was quite clear, that one epoch of all images is
+Also, at this point was quite clear, that only one epoch of all images is
-enough to produce the basic data set, so no validation was needed.
+enough to produce the basic weight set, so no validation was needed.

 The model was validated on the training track.
 And also tested on the testing track.
-When car could pass the both tracks,
+When the car could drive autonomously both tracks, the
 model was assumed good enough.

 If programmatic validation is needed, the augmentation is easily added to the generator.